Kneaded That

 See recipe card for quantities.

-Picture of the instructions for banana cinnamon rolls with vanilla cream cheese frosting and cinnamon streusel.
+The instructions for banana cinnamon rolls with vanilla cream cheese frosting and cinnamon streusel.
 Step 1: Make the dough.

-Picture of the instructions for banana cinnamon rolls with vanilla cream cheese frosting and cinnamon streusel.
+The instructions for banana cinnamon rolls with vanilla cream cheese frosting and cinnamon streusel.
 Step 2: Fill and shape the rolls.

-Picture of the instructions for banana cinnamon rolls with vanilla cream cheese frosting and cinnamon streusel.
+The instructions for banana cinnamon rolls with vanilla cream cheese frosting and cinnamon streusel.
 Step 3: Second rise and make the streusel.

-Picture of the instructions for banana cinnamon rolls with vanilla cream cheese frosting and cinnamon streusel.
+The instructions for banana cinnamon rolls with vanilla cream cheese frosting and cinnamon streusel.
 Step 4: Bake the rolls, make the frosting, and decorate.

-Bake the risen rolls at 350°F for 30 minutes, or until golden and set in the center.
-While they cool slightly, beat the butter and cream cheese until smooth, then mix in powdered sugar, vanilla, and a splash of milk to make the frosting.
+Step 4: Bake, frost, and decorate.
+Bake the risen rolls at 350°F for 30 minutes, until golden and set in the center.
+Let cool 5–10 minutes.
+Beat the butter and cream cheese until smooth, then mix in the powdered sugar, vanilla, and a splash of milk.
+Spread the frosting over the warm rolls so it melts into the swirls, then sprinkle with the cooled streusel.

 Overnight Instructions